Abstracts

 Program Overview

-The AAP National Conference & Exhibition will accept abstracts of case reports, original research, program evaluations and quality improvement projects for presentation within various section and council programs.
+The AAP National Conference & Exhibition accepts abstracts of case reports, original research, program evaluations, quality improvement projects, and advocacy projects for presentation within various section and council programs.
 Section/council programs are developed by AAP member specialty and subspecialty communities to provide a forum for the advanced discussion of clinical matters, research developments, or special interest areas.

-The 2022 AAP National Conference Abstract program is comprised of 40 section/council programs accepting submissions.
-Each participating section and council has program specific guidelines listed below, which must be reviewed in detail before submission.
+The AAP National Conference Abstract program is comprised of participating section/council programs accepting submissions.
+Each participating section and council has program specific guidelines which must be reviewed in detail before submission.
 Submission of an abstract indicates acceptance of all guidelines, policies, and procedures.

 Timeline